bjones0218/SoftwareDesignProject/README.md

-# This branch is for turning the SQL entries for pirate attacks into a GeoJSON file that can be loaded into the map
+# Pirates of the Cannonean
+Website displaying pirate attacks